Vladimir Vinnichevsky: Murders

-The seventh victim was 3-year-old Kate Lobanovа in Kushva.
+The seventh victim was 3-year-old Kate Lobanova in Kushva.
 The girl was killed, and her body was later thrown into a swamp to hide the smell of decomposition.

 In Sverdlovsk, Vinnichevsky began to practice the kidnapping of children and killing them in the forest massifs to the outskirts, where the bodies were covered with branches.
 This is how 4-year-old Lida Surina and 3-year-old Valya Kamaeva died in the spring of 1939.
 Later, 3-year-old Alya Gubina was kidnapped, whom Vinnichevsky raped, after which he stabbed her several times with a knife, leaving a wound 25 cm long.
 After that, he threw the girl away, but she survived and quickly fled.
 At the same time, Vinnichevsky did not take the child further than 1 km away from the place where he picked her up.
 He killed not only in the outskirts but also near his home on Mamin-Sibiryak Street, where he kidnapped two children.

 The last victim - 4-year-old Taisia Morozov - after killing her, Vinnichevsky threw her body into a cesspool, placing her clothes into the front garden of the apartment building, hoping that it was there that they would search for the child's remains.

 The wounded victims from Vinnichevsky's attacks who were thrown into cesspools had practically no chance to escape, even if they were still alive.
 However, 4-year-old Raya Rahmatulina, thrown by Vinnichevsky into a cesspool, woke up and began to scream, alerting passers-by who rescued her.